kitnil/awesome/README.md

 - [flex](https://github.com/westes/flex) - The Fast Lexical Analyzer - scanner generator for lexing in C and C++
 - [3proxy](https://github.com/z3APA3A/3proxy) - 3proxy - tiny free proxy server
 - [igraph](https://github.com/igraph/igraph) - Library for the analysis of networks
 - [pspg](https://github.com/okbob/pspg) - Unix pager designed for work with tables.
 Designed for PostgreSQL, but MySQL is supported too.
-Now it can be used as CSV viewer.
+Now it can be used as CSV or TSV viewer.
 - [SmallerC](https://github.com/alexfru/SmallerC) - Simple C compiler
 - [glslViewer](https://github.com/patriciogonzalezvivo/glslViewer) - Console-based GLSL Sandbox for 2D/3D shaders shaders
 - [rsyslog](https://github.com/rsyslog/rsyslog) - a Rocket-fast SYStem for LOG processing